zenomt/rtmfp-cpp/test/tcserver.md

 The following member name is recognized:

 - `priority`: (Number) Publish priority.
-The publish priority is capped to the maximum for the user (default 0; override with the `P` user-specific property).
+The publish priority is capped to the maximum for the user (default 0; override with the `pri` user-specific property).

 If a publisher is preempted, it will receive a `NetStream.Publish.BadName`